 Bright-Sided: How Positive Thinking is Undermining America by Barbara Ehrenreich was recommended by a fellow writer on Medium.com who, like me, has chronic treatment-resistant depression.

-The book looks at different ways that expectations of positive thinking with no room for anything else are actually harming our society.
+The book looks at how expectations of positive thinking, with no room for anything else, are actually harming our society.
 The author doesn’t use the term toxic positivity, but she’s talking about the same kind of thing.

 Another chapter focuses on workplace culture, where “the penalty of non-conformity is going up, from the possibility of job loss and failure to social shunning and complete isolation.”